 It made me laugh.
-Actually the daughter in question, Abbey, was sitting at the computer when I read it and we both looked at each other and laughed together.
+Actually the daughter in question was sitting at the computer when I read it and we both looked at each other and laughed together.

 Because the answer is yes.
 I do!
-I think my 15-year-old daughter’s shorts are too short.
-I also sometimes think she sometimes wears too much make up.
-I think she is so pretty and doesn’t need one drop of it, so any is “too much” for me.
-I don’t always love the tops she chooses to wear – the style these days is not really my taste (haven’t all mothers said this?).
+I think my 15-year-old daughter’s shorts are a tad too short sometimes.
+I also think she wears too much make up and doesn’t need one drop of it, so any is “too much” for me.
+Haven’t all mothers said this?
 I wish she wouldn’t get so stressed about school, and friend drama and sometimes I really wish she would not be so picky and particular on just about everything.
 And the only nail polish color I really like on girls that age is pink, and she likes yellow or blue or sometimes orange.

-Abbey knows all this.
-Sometimes we argue about it and sometimes we downright fight about it.
+My daughter knows this.
+Sometimes we argue about it and sometimes we downright battle about it.
 It’s hard.
 I wish she would listen to everything I have to say and do exactly what I tell her to do all the time.
-She did when she was little pretty much always.
+She did when she was little.
 We could go shopping and oooh and aaah over all the same stuff.
 The matching tights, the cute colorful knit dresses.
-Those red sparkly shoes-oh, I remember those!
-And the cute pink tennies.
-And the top with the little ballerina girl on the front.
-Sometimes she’d be obsessed with a particular clothing item and would insist on wearing it daily – but whatever it was, it was something I picked out and approved of and thought was pretty darn cute.
+Those red sparkly shoes and the cute pink tennies.
 We got along great all the time.
 Because her opinion and my opinion matched perfectly.

 In junior high we started clashing about little things.
-Maybe it was at what age she could get her ears pierced.
+Maybe it was at what age we would allow her to get her ears pierced.
 Or why I had to be so strict about how high the heels were that she wanted to buy for 8th grade graduation…”everyone else” was wearing those high ones, why couldn’t she?
-Where we once got along almost perfectly, we started exchanging words that weren’t so pleasant.
-We started getting angry at each other as she pushed and I pulled -as she exerted her opinion that was different from my opinion – yes, she had somehow developed her own, how the heck did that happen?
+We started getting angry at each other as she pushed and I pulled–as she exerted her opinion that was different from my opinion – yes, she had somehow developed her own, how the heck did that happen?

 I held her back against the growing-up-too-fast pull as best as I could.
 Oh, if only I could keep her in my world.
-If only I would just say yes to everything she wanted because it was the same as what I wanted, it would all be so easy.
-If only she would stay young forever.
+If only I could just say yes to everything she wanted because it was the same as what I wanted, it would all be so easy.
+If only she would stay my young little girl forever.